electron/electron/docs/api/browser-window.md

     explicity set to `false` the fullscreen button will be hidden or disabled on OS X, or the maximize button will be disabled on Windows.
 Default is `false`.
+  * `fullscreenable` Boolean - Whether the maximize/zoom button on OS X should toggle full screen mode or maximize window.
+Default is `true`.
   * `skipTaskbar` Boolean - Whether to show the window in taskbar.
 Default is `false`.
   * `kiosk` Boolean - The kiosk mode.
 Default is `false`.